-Pre-application submission is a required first step.
-The PIs and organization identified in the application submitted through Grants.gov should be the same as those identified in the pre-application.
-The Initiating and Partnering PIs will each be assigned unique and separate log numbers by the CDMRP eReceipt system.
-Each PI must submit his/her Grants.gov application package using only his/her unique log number.
+Pre-application submission is the required first step.
+Application submission will not be accepted unless the pre-application process is completed by the pre-application deadline.
+The pre-application consists of the components discussed below.
+The PI and organization identified in the application submitted through grants.gov should be the same as those identified in the pre-application.
 If there is a change in PI or organization after submission of the pre-application, the PI must contact the eReceipt help desk at help@cdmrp.org or 301-682-5507.

-Pre-application Components and Submission
+Pre-Application Components and Submission

 All pre-application components must be submitted electronically through the CDMRP eReceipt system by 5:00 p.m.
 ET on the deadline identified in the specific Program Announcement/ Funding Opportunity.
 Material submitted after the pre-application submission deadline, unless specifically requested by the Government, will not be forwarded for processing.
-Failure to meet this deadline shall result in pre-application rejection and subsequent application rejection, and a letter of invitation will not be issued.
+Failure to meet this deadline shall result in pre-application rejection and subsequent application rejection.